 After discovering how slow the Probate Courts can be, most heirs become frustrated, wondering when they’ll be able to use the inheritance money they’re owed.
 Fortunately, there’s a solution to the inheritance process, enabling you to pocket your cash immediately.

 With a probate advance from Inheritance Funding, you can acquire a large portion of your inheritance without complications or delays.
 We’ve spent decades perfecting our fast and easy system, so you can sit back and relax while we handle the heavy lifting.
 You’ll begin by giving us a run-down of your inheritance situation, including how much money you wish to access.
-After you fill out some simple forms, we’ll wire your cash to you within the same day.
+After you fill out some simple forms, we’ll wire your cash to you as soon as the same day.

 Where Can You Access Inheritance Funding’s Services in Florida?

 IFC offers the most inclusive probate cash advance service in the country.
 We fund heirs from all Florida counties, including:

 - Palm Beach County

 - Broward County